Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Experiments

 \subsection{Performance on Popularity Prediction}

-The experimental results over 3 runs for the popularity prediction task are presented in \cref{tab:pop_results_full}.
+The experimental results over three runs for the popularity prediction task are presented in \cref{tab:pop_results_full}.
 As shown, our proposed CasTemp model achieves significant performance improvements across three widely-used public datasets as well as on the newly introduced Taoke dataset.
-CasTemp outperforms previous state-of-the-art models specifically designed for cascade popularity prediction in terms of both MSLE and MALE metrics.
+CasTemp outperforms previous state-of-the-art models specifically designed for cascade popularity prediction in terms of both MSLE and MALE.

 Notably, its performance gain is particularly pronounced on the Taoke dataset, which can be attributed to two main factors.
-First, prior approaches typically rely on cascade-based data splitting strategies that introduce time-travel information leakage.
-This leakage causes models to overfit to spurious temporal correlations rather than learning meaningful diffusion dynamics, thereby necessitating increasingly complex architectural components to achieve marginal performance gains.
-In contrast, \emph{CasTemp directly and efficiently models the fundamental temporal diffusion dynamics by incorporating inter-cascade competition and temporal random walks within cascades, thereby addressing the core challenge of the task}.
-The effectiveness of this principled approach is further evidenced by the fact that even the baseline using a simple MLP architecture surpasses several existing baseline methods—highlighting the inefficiency of adding complexity in prior work merely to exploit data leakage.
+First, many existing methods rely on cascade-based random splits that suffer from future leakage, leading models to exploit spurious temporal correlations rather than genuine diffusion dynamics.
+This often necessitates overly complex architectures for marginal gains.
+In contrast, \emph{CasTemp adopts a simple yet effective design that directly models core temporal dynamics through inter-cascade competition and intra-cascade temporal random walks—addressing the essence of the task without architectural bloat}.
+Notably, even a basic MLP baseline could surpass several prior methods, underscoring that their complexity largely compensates for flawed evaluation protocols rather than modeling capability.
 Second, the newly introduced Taoke dataset provides rich feature annotations, including cascade-level and promoter-level features.
 CasTemp fully leverages these features in its modeling framework, effectively addressing the limitations of previous methods that either ignore or inadequately utilize such auxiliary information.
 This comprehensive integration of abundant features contributes substantially to the model’s superior performance.
-For the \textbf{ablation study} towards our proposed CasTemp, please refer to \cref{app:ab}.